 "Brace" means a rigid connection that holds one scaffold member in a fixed position with respect to another member, or to a building or structure.

 "Bricklayers' square scaffold" means a supported scaffold composed of framed squares which support a platform.

-"Carpenters' bracket scaffold" means a supported scaffold consisting of a platform supported by brackets attached to building or structural walls.
+by brackets"Carpenters' bracket scaffold" means a supported scaffold consisting of a platform supported by brackets attached to building or structural walls.

-"Catenary scaffold" means a suspension scaffold consisting of a platform supported by two essentially horizontal and parallel ropes attached to structural members of a building or other structure.
+Centenary scaffold means a suspension scaffold consisting of a platform supported by two essentially horizontal and parallel ropes attached to structural members of a building or other structure.
 Additional support may be provided by vertical pickups.

 "Chimney hoist" means a multi-point adjustable suspension scaffold used to provide access to work inside chimneys.
 (See "Multi-point adjustable suspension scaffold".)